Garden Design Ideas To Make The Best Of Your Outdoor Space

 Welcome to our blog 🙂

-Join us this month for garden design ideas from the experts, garden landscaping inspiration and more on our very own garden design journey!
+Join us for garden design ideas from the experts, garden landscaping inspiration and more on our very own garden design journey!

 As we’ve been spending more time at home and the weather has seen moments of gloriousness (who wants that heatwave back?!) here at Divine Savages we’ve found our fingers getting greener by the day and have discovered our inner Monty Don.
 As some of you may know, last summer we installed our garden studio which was the first stage of our "Living & Working at Home" plan, and in the last couple of months we have been putting the next steps into action which has been really exciting.